AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

     -   Changes the way strategies are implemented.
 Instead of an AI player having all the strategies, each strategy is now its own class, implementing the ThreeTriosStrategy interface.
+    -   Changed methods that returned ThreeTriosCard to return Card instead, for future proofing and generalizing.
+Did the same for fields that used ThreeTriosCard.
+    -   Added a MouseEventHandler to HandPanel and GridPanel to handle mouse clicks on their components.